Nigerian Railway Corporation: Cape gauge lines

 Funding for the Lagos-Calabar rail line along the Nigerian coast to be built under Chinese management was released in early 2021, but the start of construction appears to be delayed to a date after the Nigerian general election in 2023.

 The line to Gusau has been closed since a bridge collapsed in 2002.

 The NRC network does not yet connect to the rail network of neighboring states.
 However, in February 2021, construction began on a cape-gauge link from Kano to Maradi, the second-largest city in Niger, under the auspices of Portugal's Mota-Engil SGPS SA, with planned inauguration in 2023, which will be one of the first rail lines in Niger.
+SUbsequently construction has begun on a standard gauge link from Kano to Maradi.

 In September 2022, after a 10-year interruption, the Cape Gauge service from Bauchi to the suburb of Inkil resumed.
 Train services in this area, northeastern Nigeria, were at a standstill due to the Boko Haram unrest and were subsequently renovated.